NUTtech/Kesha/docs/src/usage/request-scripts.md

 ### Parsing the request body in json format
 For example, use the preset variable `request_body`.
-`request_body` is a variable containing a body of the request received by Parrot.
+`request_body` is a variable containing a body of the request received by Kesha.
 ```python
 parsed_data = json.loads(request_body)
 requests.post(